CtrlAltSudo/Stats-preview-card-component/README.md

 ## Description

-This is a 3-column preview card component challenge by Frontend Mentor, Frontend Mentor is a website that provides various web development challenges to help you develop your coding skills.
+This is a stats preview card  component challenge by Frontend Mentor, Frontend Mentor is a website that provides various web development challenges to help you develop your coding skills.

 ## Built with